The Coolest Job You’ve Never Heard of: Keeping 4M Tons of Food From Going Bad

 There is enough to keep a curious, inquisitive mind like Manceau’s busy, especially in an organization whose reason for being is feeding people, where the needs of those who receive the food are all-important.

 “Understanding what works best for the people who receive our assistance is one of our main concerns.
 Are the bags too heavy?
 Are smaller packaging formats more convenient?
 Is our packaging being reused, and how?
 These are the questions we constantly ask to improve the experience of those we serve,” Manceau says.

 Food safety is always top-of-mind.
 “For example, the lipid-based nutrient supplement we distribute to combat malnutrition in children used to come in pots that contained a week’s rations.
 However, we found that this led to losses, as it was not always possible to preserve the integrity of the product once opened.
 So we switched to daily rations in sachets.
 These contain exactly the right amount the child needs to eat, and are easier to use for the mothers,” she explains.

 Incidentally, this choice helped cut down on transport costs, as you can fit 12 percent more rations in the same space, compared to the larger pots.

 In sum, the challenge of navigating the trade-offs between multiple needs, actors and constraints is a mighty one, but the goal — more food to people in need, increased quality, safety and nutritional value, and lower environmental impact — makes it worth it, and Manceau embraces it with enthusiasm.

 “Things move fast in the packaging world — new materials and technologies, — and it is a privilege to put this innovation at the service of humanity,” she concludes.

-This story was written by Simona Beltrami and originally appeared on WFP’s Insights.
+This story was written by Simona Beltrami and originally appeared on WFP’s Insights on October 15, 2019.